con/nwb2bids/docs/tutorials.rst

                         --bids-directory ~/.nwb2bids/tutorials/ephys_tutorial_dataset/bids_dataset

         The command line can take any number of inputs (separated by spaces) prior to other flags such as ``--bids-directory``.
+Shell globs, such as `*.nwb` could be used.
 These inputs can be any mix of files or directories.

     .. tab:: Python Library